mmoskon/CosinorPy/docs/docs_cosinor.md

 #### Parameters
 * `df`: pandas dataframe of measurements
 * `names`: list of names to plot; if empty all names will be plotted
-* `folder`: folder to which the files are stored; if empty plots will be displayed instead of stored
+* `folder`: folder to which the files are stored; if empty, plots will be displayed instead of stored
 * `prefix`: prefix to the file names in which plots will be stored